AG7GN/images/README.md

 #### The Fix:

 - Make sure your Pi can access the Internet.
-- Open a Terminal (click the 4th icon from the right on the top menu bar - the icon is black with '__>___' inside) and run these commands:
+- Open a Terminal (click the 4th icon from the left on the top menu bar - the icon is black with '__>___' inside) and run these commands:

 		cd ~
 		git clone https://github.com/AG7GN/hamapps